-I draw on a range of therapeutic models when working with clients as follows: Transactional Analysis, Psychodynamic Therapy, Attachment Therapy, Person-Centred, Existential Theory, Neuroscience, Trauma based research, Mindfulness and CBT.
+I draw on a range of therapeutic models when working with clients as follows: Transactional Analysis, Psychodynamic Therapy, Attachment Therapy, Person-Centred, Neuroscience, Trauma based research, and Mindfulness.

 What initiates change?

-I think what is key to change is about building a trusting, safe and empathic relationship with a client.
+I think what is key to change is about building a trusting, safe and empathic therapeutic relationship.
 Central to change is the experience of a therapeutic relationship where a client feels accepted, listened to, and validated for who they are without feeling judged.
 I also think working collaboratively on agreed goals and aims empathically, along with challenging a client's thoughts, behaviours and feelings, and the repetitive patterns which underpin distress will also help.
 When this is experienced with integrity, compassion, humour and sensitivity the outcome is change.